iced-rs/iced/examples/keyboard_navigation/README.md

 # Keyboard Navigation
-An example showcasing the various size and style options for the Scrollable.

 All the example code is located in the __[`main`](src/main.rs)__ file.

 This was done very quickly.
 Its very ugly right now.